NubletZ/co109a/HW/8/README.md

                        RAM[2] = 3

                        5. Since the value of RAM[1] equal to zero, so the loop is over.
-                       The program would store value in RAM[0] into RAM[2] as a final result.
+                       The program would store value in RAM[0] into RAM[2] as the final result.
                        RAM[0] = 6
                        RAM[1] = 0
                        RAM[2] = 6